tampubolon/elk/README.md

 # Log Parsing CLI Tool & ELK for Log Infrastructure

 ## A. Parser Tool
 I create a Golang CLI tool and a Python script for parsing the log.
+The parser tools located on `log-parser-tools/` folder.

 ### A1.
 Golang CLI
 This CLI tool is designed to help Site Reliability Engineers (SREs) parse raw log files, transform them into structured JSON suitable for ingestion into Elasticsearch, and compute useful metrics such as error rates, average response times, and total transactions.